You probably hand over your keys to the parking garage attendant without a thought. But maybe you shouldn’t.

 Wild and crazy valets

-You’d like to think this is not a problem you’re likely to ever encounter.
+You’d like to think this is not a problem you’re likely ever to encounter.
 And if you drive a 1995 Honda Civic, you probably won’t.

 But if your car is a newer, upscale model, you could be at risk.
 CBS consumer correspondent Susan Koeppen spoke with a New York couple who wrote down the mileage on their BMW’s odometer before handing the keys to a parking lot attendant at John F. Kennedy International Airport.
 When the couple returned 11 days later, the odometer had an extra 724 miles.